The Messenian Wars: How Sparta conquered and enslaved its neighbours

 The war became a grueling, drawn-out affair, with both sides suffering heavy losses.

 Eventually, the superior resources and military machinery of Sparta began to tip the balance.
+The disciplined phalanx formation also proved decisive in breaking the morale and resistance of the Messenians.

 Despite the Messenians' valiant efforts and the near-mythical heroism of Aristomenes, they could not sustain the fight indefinitely.